 Kusawa Territorial Park has a distinct cultural and natural history.
-We can trace ancient travel routes and traditional use of the area , which continues today, back thousands of years.
+We can trace back ancient travel routes and traditional use of the area, which continues today, for thousands of years.
 Family ties and cultural stories are inherent in the land.
 This, along with its varied landforms, water features and distinct wildlife populations is anchored by Nekhᶙ Män, “rafting across lake” in Southern Tutchone or Kùsawu.â, “narrow lake” in Tlingit.
-The park is within the Traditional Territories of the Carcross/Tagish, Champagne and Aishihik, and Kwänlin Dün First Nations.
+The park is within the Traditional Territories of the Carcross/Tagish, Champagne and Aishihik and Kwänlin Dün First Nations.

 There is a weather station at Kusawa Slide.
 See weather station data.

 - To protect for all time a natural area of territorial significance and of important cultural significance to the Carcross/Tagish, Champagne and Aishihik, and Kwanlin Dün First Nations.
 This area includes portions of the Yukon-Stikine Highlands, Ruby Ranges and Yukon Southern Lakes eco-regions that contain important physical and biological features, as well as archeological, historical and cultural sites.